New hardware support

 - Control supported flat panel devices from within N.I.N.A.

-- Flat Wizard will automatically adjust flat panel brightness to attain optimal flat frame exposures
+- Flat Wizard can specify a specific panel brightness to attain optimal flat frame exposures

 - Flat panels or covers that open and close will automatically do so at the beginning and end of a sequence